Drift, stabilizing and destabilizing for a Patlak-Keller-Segel system with the short-wavelength external signal: Concluding remarks

-Considering the PKS systems in the bounded spatial domains allows us to avoid some difficulties emergent from the continuous spectra on the stage of the non-linear analysis, but brings us at the problem of choosing the boundary conditions.
-For instance, imposing the Neumann conditions as done in the cited articles leads to some technical issues upon homogenizing the problem and even upon doing the linear analysis provided that there is the drift.
+Considering the PKS systems in the bounded spatial domains allows us to avoid some difficulties emergent from the continuous spectra, but brings us at the problem of choosing the boundary conditions.
+For instance, imposing the Neumann conditions as done in the cited articles leads to some technical issues upon homogenizing the problem and even upon doing the linear analysis.
 Addressing these technicalities does not seem to be essential since it is not clear whether the Neumann conditions are less artificial than the others.
 Besides, reducing the symmetry by the boundary conditions can cut out some solutions.
 In such circumstances, the softer conditions of spatial periodicity seem to be the best.
-Under such conditions, the homogeneous system~(\ref{TxEq})-(\ref{PryEq}) and more general PKS systems possess the translational-reflectional symmetry.
+Under such conditions, the homogeneous system~(\ref{TxEq})-(\ref{PryEq}) and more general PKS systems possess the translational and mirror symmetries.
 Although it doubles the neutral modes, the corresponding bifurcations can be addressed using the general theory given in article \cite{YudMrsh}.

-Two more apparent topics for continuing the research are the short standing waves and the slowly modulated travelling waves.
-For instance, functions $f=A\sin\tau\sin\xi$ and $f=A\sin t\sin(\xi-c\tau)$ specify representatives of the former and the latter kinds correspondingly.
-Both classes of signals produce the homogeneous quasi-equilibria but linearizing the homogenized system near the second one leads to equations~(\ref{TxEqLnrSlw})-(\ref{PryEqLnrSlw}) with variable coefficients.
-In the case of time-periodic slow modulation, one can address the corresponding spectral problem using Floquet's theory.
+Two more apparent topics for continuing the present research are the short standing waves and the slowly modulated travelling waves.
+For instance, the functions $f=A\sin\tau\sin\xi$ and $f=A\sin t\sin(\xi-c\tau)$ stand as the representatives of the former and the latter kinds correspondingly.
+Both classes of signals produce the homogeneous quasi-equilibria but the coefficients of the homogenized system become variable.
+In the case of time-periodic slow modulation, one can address the corresponding spectral stability problem using Floquet's theory.

-Finally, it is of interest to what extent the shape of the external signal influence its effect.
+Finally, it is of interest to what extent the shape of the external signal influences its effect.
 In particular, there arises an interesting optimization problem for the effective motility defined in~(\ref{SttnrWvMtltFctr}) or in~(\ref{TrWvMtltFctr}) subject to restriction $ \langle f^2\rangle=1. $